Mired in crises, Lebanese begin voting for new parliament

 “We will hit a wall again.
 Lebanon is a hopeless case,” he said.

 The extent of Lebanon’s collapse was on display Sunday.
 In the northern city of Tripoli, Lebanon’s most impoverished city, several polling stations were without electricity and voters had to climb several flights of stairs to cast their ballots.
-One voter was seen using the light from his mobile phone to check his list before putting it in the box.
+Voters were seen using the light from his mobile phone to check his list before putting it in the box.

 Mainstream political parties and politicians remained strong going into the vote, while opposition figures and civil society activists hoping to unseat them are fractured.
 Lebanese parties have long relied on a system that encourages voters to cast ballots in return for favors and individual benefits.